ExCiteS/communitymaps-help/_en/moderate-contributions.md

 ## Resolve issues

-When a contribution has been reported, moderators must resolve the issues and make an action.
+When a contribution has been reported, moderators must resolve the issues and take an action.
 They can either edit a contribution, or suspend it.
 Suspended contributions are no longer visible to the public.
 Only the creator of a contribution can see suspended contributions and fix any issues associated with those contributions.

 ![Notification message of a reported contribution](/images/en/reported-contribution-notification.png)